zebus3d/cython_learn/README.md

 $ cythonize --inplace --annotate archivo.py

 # Normal Compilation:
-$ python3 setup.py build_ext --inplace or

-$ python3 setup.py build_ext --inplace && mv mycode.cpython-37m-x86_64-linux-gnu.so mycode.so
+$ python3 setup.py build_ext --inplace

 In Unix use ".so" files (in windows ".pyd") these files are imported into your normal python code.